codesmyth/CarND-Behavioral-Cloning-P3/writeup_template.md

 I initially got the data processed using a very simple network, then evolved this network to a deep convolutional network based on LeNet. the results were reasonable but the car did  veer of to the side.
 I adopted a model based on the Nvidia end to end network and observed some more improvements.

-I settled in this architecture and gathered more data.
+I settled on the Nvidia end to end architecture and gathered more data.

 #### 1. An appropriate model architecture has been employed
-The final model is in a function(nvidia_e2e, codes lines XX) The image data is normalized in the model using a Keras lambda layer The images are then cropped to remove the sky and trees at the top and the car base of the image.
+The final model is in a function(nvidia_e2e, codes lines 40-58) The image data is normalized in the model using a Keras lambda layer The images are then cropped to remove the sky and trees at the top and the car base of the image.
 My model consists of a convolution neural network with 3 5x5 filter sizes and depths between 24 and 48, then two further convolutions